Luguentz Dort Player Props: Thunder vs. Clippers

-Luguentz Dort and his Oklahoma City Thunder teammates will take the court versus the Los Angeles Clippers on Tuesday at 10:30 PM ET.
+Luguentz Dort will hope to make a difference for the Oklahoma City Thunder on Thursday at 10:30 PM ET, against the Los Angeles Clippers.

-Let's look at Dort's prop bets, and some stats and trends to help you find good wagers.
+Below, we break down Dort's stats and trends to help you pick out the most appealing prop bets.

 Luguentz Dort Prop Bets vs. the Clippers